PuZheng/generator-flask-crud/README.md

 ### object list

     * add your filters (search for "filters" in "list.html") or just remove them if you have no filter.
+    * only the columns defined in model's database table are listed in default, add/remove fields in 'thead', 'tbody'.

+### object

+    * add fields
+    * add validation rule for each field in 'object/app.js'
+    * add validation test in 'object\_view' if necessary.
+    * add validation test in 'object\_json' if necessary.